-Rejitha Suraj received her PhD in Pharmacy from LaTrobe Univesirty, Australia in 2016.
-Her PhD focused on targeting DNA damage and repair pathway in colon cancer cells.
-In particular, her work involved target-based drug design and elucidating the molecular pathways by which novel DNA-PK inhibitors imparts chemo sensitization.
-She joined Dr. Aaron Phillips Lab as a postdoctoral research fellow since March 2018.
-Her current work focuses on understanding the mechanisms underlying neurovascular regulation in the human brain and to develop a neurostimulation therapy for restoring cardiovascular health in those with spinal cord injury.
+I received my PhD in Pharmacy from LaTrobe Univesirty, Australia in 2016.
+My PhD focused on targeting DNA damage and repair pathway in colon cancer cells.
+In particular, my work involved target-based drug design and elucidating the molecular pathways by which novel DNA-PK inhibitors imparts chemo sensitization.
+I joined Dr. Aaron Phillips' Lab as a postdoctoral research fellow in March 2018.
+My current work focuses on understanding the mechanisms underlying neurovascular regulation in the human brain and to develop a neurostimulation therapy for restoring cardiovascular health in those with spinal cord injury.

 For the past three years I have pursued a multidisciplinary undergraduate experience from Quest University which has supplied a broad knowledge base in the liberal arts and sciences, but also a focused study of physiology.
 My research interests lie in cardiovascular and cerebrovascular physiology, and I am excited to learn more about the neurovascular coupling response in patients with spinal cord injury.
 My honours thesis will be focused on these subjects.